Does Shaft Flex Matter In Wedges – Stiff vs Regular vs Senior

 2. Use A Shaft That Is A Slightly Softer Flex Than You Have In Your Irons

-The idea is that a softer wedge shaft will have more feel, more spin and be easier to control because you are not hitting your wedges at 100% swing speed.
+The idea is that a softer shaft will have more feel, more spin and be easier to control because you are not hitting your wedges at 100% swing speed.

 It is more about control and hitting them an exact distance.